CHANCELLOR (hurriedly). Indeed, yes, Your Majesty. (The

 PRINCESS.
 But it’s terribly dangerous!

 PRINCE.
 That’s why I’m so exhausted.
 Nervous shock.
-(He lies back and breathes loudly.)
+(He lies back and

 PRINCESS.
 Of course, it’s different for me.